3Spotlight on insurance requirements for Canada

 • medical care

-When you arrive at the port of entry, you must have health insurance valid for your entire stay in Canada.
-Having a valid provincial health card is not enough.
-Repatriation is not covered by provincial health insurance.
+Having a valid provincial health card is not enough, as repatriation is not covered by provincial health insurance.

-If you’re not sure how long you will stay in Canada, buy insurance coverage for the maximum duration of your Working Holiday permit (i.e. 12 or 24 months) and check if your insurance company offers the option to refund the remaining months on your policy (Globe WHV does!).
+If you’re not sure how long you will stay in Canada, buy insurance coverage for the maximum duration of your Working Holiday permit and look for an insurance company that offers the option to refund the remaining months on your policy if you return home early (Globe WHV does!).

 Previous chapter Next chapter